 COI requires all buffer management ops to be performed by host (“source” in the COI notation).

-Although COI support both synchronous and asynchronous buffer operations, MIC OpenCL Device agent will use only asynchronous version paired with Notification Port for notifying OpenCL Runtime and pushing subsequence in-order command queue elements.
+Although COI support both synchronous and asynchronous buffer operations, MIC OpenCL Device agent will use only asynchronous version paired with Notification Port (described later) for notifying OpenCL Runtime and pushing subsequence in-order command queue elements.
 The latter one is required because COI Pipelines used for Command Queues implementation do not support buffer operations, so in-order queue elements following buffer op cannot be forwarded to the COI Pipeline until buffer op completes.
 Synchronous operations are avoided to allow better overlapping of CPU and DMA operations for load balancing.

 For better DMA reuse all buffers should be 4K pages aligned both in start address and in size.
 This cannot be supported for sub-buffers.

-ASSUMPTION4:COI supports non-4K aligned buffers also, possibly with some performance degradation.
+ASSUMPTION4:COI supports non-4K aligned buffers on the source (host) side also, possibly with some performance degradation.

 Understanding COI Buffers Mapping on the Host